Specimen Acceptance Policy - MMMP

-Multiple specimens taken at different times on a
+Multiple samples taken at different times on a

-patient MUST be labelled on the specimen container
+patient MUST be labelled on the sample container

-with the time (24 hr clock) when the specimen is taken.
-The
+with the time (24 hr clock) when the sample is taken.

 No analysis will be performed.
-The event may be reported as an
+The event will be reported as an

-Where the specimen is repeatable/reproducible, no analysis will
+Where the sample is repeatable/reproducible, no analysis will be

-Where the specimen is unrepeatable/unreproducible, the risk to
+Where the sample is unrepeatable/unreproducible, the risk to the

-the patient of rejection of the specimen must be weighed against
+patient of rejection of the sample must be weighed against the risk

-the risk of acceptance of a wrongly labelled specimen, local
+of acceptance of a wrongly labelled sample, local procedures will

-Laboratory Medicine will accept no responsibility for specimens
+Laboratory Medicine will accept no responsibility for samples

 analysed which initially failed to meet the acceptance criteria and